apache/accumulo-website/pages/features.md

 ### Sharding

 Through the use of specialized iterators, Accumulo can be a parallel sharded document store.
-For example wikipedia could be stored and searched for documents containing certain words.
+For example, Wikipedia could be stored and searched for documents containing certain words.

 ### Large Rows